-- '(1) PUBLIC ACCESS.-The Director shall work with the Administrator of the General Services Administration and other agencies to maintain and promote an integrated Internet-based system of providing the public with access to Government information and services. - '(2) CRITERIA.-To the extent practicable, the integrated system shall be designed and operated according to the following criteria: - '(A) The provision of Internet-based Government information and services directed to key groups, including citizens, business, and other governments, and integrated according to function or topic rather than separated according to the boundaries of agency jurisdiction. - "(B) An ongoing effort to ensure that Internetbased Government services relevant to a given citizen activity are available from a single point. - "(C) Access to Federal Government information and services consolidated, as appropriate, with Internet-based information and services provided by State, local, and tribal governments. - "(D) Access to Federal Government information held by 1 or more agencies shall be made available in a manner that protects privacy, consistent with law. - "(b) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated to the General Services Administration \$15,000,000 for the maintenance, improvement, and promotion of the integrated Internetbased system for fiscal year 2003, and such sums as are necessary for fiscal years 2004 through 2007. - "SEC.
-205. FEDERAL COURTS. - "(a) INDIVIDUAL COURT WEBSITES.-The Chief Justice of the United States, the chief judge of each circuit and district and of the Court of Federal Claims, and the chief bankruptcy judge of each district shall cause to be established and maintained, for the court of which the judge is chief justice or judge, a website that contains the following information or links to websites with the following information: - '(1) Location and contact information for the courthouse, including the telephone numbers and contact names for the clerk's office and justices' or judges' chambers. - "(2) Local rules and standing or general orders of the court. - "(3) Individual rules, if in existence, of each justice or judge in that court. - '(4) Access to docket information for each case. - "(5) Access to the substance of all written opinions issued by the court, regardless of whether such opinions are to be published in the official court reporter, in a text searchable format. - '(6) Access to documents filed with the courthouse in electronic form, to the extent provided under subsection (c). - "(7) Any other information (including forms in a format that can be downloaded) that the court determines useful to the public. - (b) Maintenance of Data Online.- - "(1) UPDATE OF INFORMATION.-The information and rules on each website shall be updated regularly and kept reasonably current. - (2) CLOSED CASES.-Electronic files and docket information for cases closed for more than 1 year are not required to be made available online, except all written opinions with a date of issuance after the effective date of this section [see Effective Date note set out under section 3601 of this title] shall remain available online.

-"(c) ELECTRONIC FILINGS.-
+"(1) PUBLIC ACCESS.-The Director shall work with the Administrator of the General Services Administration and other agencies to maintain and promote an integrated Internet-based system of providing the public with access to Government information and services.

+"(2) CRITERIA.-To the extent practicable, the integrated system shall be designed and operated according to the following criteria:

+"(A) The provision of Internet-based Government information and services directed to key groups, including citizens, business, and other governments, and integrated according to function or topic rather than separated according to the boundaries of agency jurisdiction.

+"(B) An ongoing effort to ensure that Internetbased Government services relevant to a given citizen activity are available from a single point.

+"(C) Access to Federal Government information and services consolidated, as appropriate, with Internet-based information and services provided by State, local, and tribal governments. "(D) Access to Federal Government information

+"(D) Access to Federal Government information held by 1 or more agencies shall be made available in a manner that protects privacy, consistent with law.

+"(b) AUTHORIZATION OF APPROPRIATIONS.-There are authorized to be appropriated to the General Services Administration \$15,000,000 for the maintenance, improvement, and promotion of the integrated Internetbased system for fiscal year 2003, and such sums as are necessary for fiscal years 2004 through 2007.

+"SEC.
+205. FEDERAL COURTS.

+"(a) INDIVIDUAL COURT WEBSITES.-The Chief Justice of the United States, the chief judge of each circuit and district and of the Court of Federal Claims, and the chief bankruptcy judge of each district shall cause to be established and maintained, for the court of which the judge is chief justice or judge, a website that contains the following information or links to websites with the following information:

+"(1) Location and contact information for the courthouse, including the telephone numbers and contact names for the clerk's office and justices' or judges' chambers.

+"(2) Local rules and standing or general orders of the court.

+"(3) Individual rules, if in existence, of each justice or judge in that court.

+"(4) Access to docket information for each case.

+"(5) Access to the substance of all written opinions issued by the court, regardless of whether such opinions are to be published in the official court reporter, in a text searchable format.

+"(6) Access to documents filed with the courthouse in electronic form, to the extent provided under subsection (c).

+(7) Any other information (including forms in a format that can be downloaded) that the court determines useful to the public.

+"(b) MAINTENANCE OF DATA ONLINE.-